visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 creating and/or adjusting expression definitions, VisIt makes no attempt to keep track of all the changes made in expressions and automatically update plots as expressions change.
-Users have to manually clear or delete plots to force VisIt to re-draw plots in which you've changed expressions.
+Users have to manually clear or delete plots to force VisIt to re-draw plots in which the expressions changed.

 If what is really intended was a scalar mesh variable, then users must use one of the expression functions that converts a vector to a scalar such as